-Shadai Martin, PhD, RDN Program Director, Didactic Program in Dietetics Associate Professor, Human Nutrition and Dietetic Sciences ssmartin@nmsu.edu
+Shadai Martin, PhD, RD Assistant Professor, Human Nutrition and Dietetic Sciences ssmartin@nmsu.edu

 Grades

 Each course syllabus contains specific information about course grading procedures.
 It is policy of NMSU's DPD program that students earn a C or better in all Pre-Dietetics and Dietetics coursework in order to receive a Verification Statement upon graduation.
 Please note a C- is does not meet this requirement.
 Students who earn a C- or lower in a Pre-Dietetics or Dietetics course must retake the course for a better grade.